Justin Turner 3-run HR, Dodgers top D-backs for 4-game sweep - KESQ

 Gavin Lux added a two-out RBI single in the fourth that made it 5-2.

+“Kind of the first time all year I tried to reach back to grab something and it’s been there,” Buehler said.
+“I haven’t done as much this year to get out of things.”

+Roberts added, “He just didn’t have his full arsenal.
+Fortunately, when he needed it, the fastball was huge.”

-Buehler allowed two runs and six hits in five innings.
-The right-hander struck out four and walked two.
+Buehler struck out four and walked two.
 Daniel Hudson pitched the ninth to earn the save.

 Arizona had the potential tying runs on base in the seventh after closing to 5-3 on Smith’s RBI single.
-Just off the COVID-19 list, Price came in and struck out Josh Rojas on three pitches to end the inning.
-Price pitched a 1-2-3 inning in the eighth that included two strikeouts.
+Price came in and struck out Josh Rojas on three pitches to end the inning.
+He pitched a 1-2-3 inning in the eighth that included two strikeouts.

+Price said he spent 10 days in a hotel room in Los Angeles and drove around in his car just to get outside.

+“COVID still affects me a little bit,” he said, mentioning his throat and low energy level.
+“The more I throw the better I feel.”

 Arizona’s Christian Walker was hitless in four at-bats, ending his streak of homering in four straight games at Dodger Stadium.
 He failed to hit a ball out of the infield.